chrishenri/rw3d_manual/docs/source/inputs.rst

 **Example**: The domain is discretized in 1200 cells in the *x*-direction, 1400 cells in the *y*-direction and 11 cells in the *z*-direction.
 The cell size in *x* and *y* is fixed to 100 space units.
-The cell size in the *z*-direction is variable in space and specified in the file *dz.dat*.
+The cell size in the *z*-direction is variable in space and specified in the first column of the text file *dz.dat*.
-The bottom elevation of the domain (floor) is also variable in space and specified in the file *floor.dat*.
+The bottom elevation of the domain (floor) is also variable in space and specified in the text file *floor.dat*.
-The location of inactive cells is provided in the file *InactCell.dat* and particles reaching an inactive cell will be killed.
+The location of inactive cells is provided in the text file *InactCell.dat* and particles reaching an inactive cell will be killed.
+No multipliers are to be used (all set to 1.0).
 Finally, particles reaching the boundary of the domain will be killed, expect at the top of the domain, where particles will bounce.

 ::